An algebraic analysis of the graph modularity: Introduction

-From a purely algebraic point of view a graph $G$ consists of a triple $G= (V,E,\omega)$ where $V$ is the set of vertices (or nodes), $E$ is the set of edges and formally is a subset of $V\times V$, and $\omega:E\to \RR^+$, the weight function, is a nonnegative function defined over $E$, representing the strength of the relation modeled by the edges.
-We shall always assume that a graph $G$ is finite, simple, and not oriented; that is, $uv \in E \iff vu \in E$, for any $u,v \in V$ and the number of vertices $n = |V|$ is finite.
+To avoid any ambiguity we fix here our notations and some preliminary definitions.
+We give a brief review of standard concepts from algebraic graph theory that we will use extensively throughout the paper, referring the reader to e.g., \cite[Ch.\ 2]{network-analysis} of \cite[Ch.\ 6]{newman-book} for a careful and succinct introduction to the topic.

-There exists a natural bijection between the set of these graphs and the cone of componentwise nonnegative symmetric $n\times n$ matrix.
-In fact, to any $n \times n$ symmetric matrix $A$ we can associate a graph $G_A$ in a natural way, by defining the vertices set as $V =\{1,\dots,n\}$ and the edges set as $E = \{ij \mid a_{ij}\neq 0\}$.
-If the entries of $A$ are nonnegative, $G_A$ is weighted being $\omega(ij)=a_{ij}$ the weight function.
-Conversely to any weighted graph $G$ we can associate a nonnegative matrix $A_{G}$ (called {adjacency} matrix) such that $a_{ij} = \omega(ij)$ iff $ij \in E$, and $a_{ij}=0$ otherwise.
-Adjacency matrices play a fundamental role in network analysis and in algebraic graph theory.
-Some purely algebraic properties of $A$ reverberate onto some properties of $G_A$ and viceversa.
-For instance one can observe many relations between the connectivity of $G_A$ and the irreducibility of $A$ and its integer powers, see for instance \cite{brualdi-combinatorial, varga-noutsos, tudisco-power-nonnegative}.
+From a purely algebraic point of view a graph $G$ consists of a triple $G= (V,E,\omega)$ where $V$ is the set of vertices (or nodes), $E$ is the set of edges and formally is a subset of $V\times V$, and $\omega:E\to \RR^+$ is a nonnegative weight function defined over $E$, representing the strength of the relation modeled by the edges.
+We shall always assume that a graph $G$ is finite, simple, connected, not oriented.
+We always identify $V$ with $\{1,\dots,n\}$.
+We use the simpler notation $G = (V,E)$ when $\omega(ij) = 1$, that is, edges are not weighted.